 A red squirrel, all told, is approximately half the size of the larger grey squirrel.
 Reds rarely measure much more than somewhere around twelve inches, from their noses to the tips of their tails.
 They seldom weigh more than five or five and a half ounces.
-During the summer months, the red squirrel’s fur is actually a bit rust colored – it is a brownish red shade when tends to fade into grey a little bit during the winter months.
+During the summer months, the red squirrel’s fur is actually a bit rust-colored – it is a brownish-red shade that tends to fade into grey a little bit during the winter months.
 Its underbelly is white.
-Also during the summer, the squirrels will have a pronounced stripe of black fur going up its sides; it typically separates the white underbelly from the rust red upper side.
+Also during the summer, the squirrels will have a pronounced stripe of black fur going up its sides; it typically separates the white underbelly from the rust-red upper side.
 In this species, the females and the males tend to be pretty much the same size.

 Part of the reason red squirrels are so territorial is because they store food in their area, in a central location.
 Typically, a red squirrel will use a brush pile, a hollow log, or a chamber hidden underground to store their food.
 These squirrels also have a bit of a sweet tooth, and sometimes tap into sugar maple trees, so that they can harvest the sugar that is located in the sap.

 Having discovered a fondness for insects while pursuing her degree in Biology, Randi Jones was quite bugged to know that people usually dismissed these little creatures as “creepy-crawlies”.